yegor256/blog/_drafts/_arc.md

 The question indeed is obvious.
 Dictatorship is a [great]({% pst 2016/sep/2016-09-27-command-control-innovate %}) management model, provided the dictator is _smart_.
 This means, first of all, having the ability
 1) to analyze the reality, 2) [collect]({% pst 2015/may/2015-05-13-two-instruments-of-software-architect %})
-all available different opinions, and 3) find the best possible option, leaving personal emotions aside.
+all available differing opinions, and 3) find the best possible option, leaving personal emotions aside.
 How many people truly can do that? <del>None</del> Very few.